cepsdev/machines4ceps/README.md

 #### on_enter,on_exit

 A state machine can define a special action *on_enter* which is called when the state machine is entered, i.e visted the very first time.
-The *on_enter* routines of sub states are called first.
 The purpose of *on_enter* is the same as that of contructors in C++: to setup invariants.
 In the case a state machines is exited a potential *on_exit* routine is called.